So here’s something neat: a few of my cartoons made their way into SF-based magazine, Common Ground.

 The moment you find out you’re pregnant, you voraciously devour information regarding your own health and that of the developing thing (just kidding, little one!) inside of you.
-There is no shortage of guidelines, lists, forums, and horror films whose sole purpose seem to intent on scaring the bejesus out of helping you.
+There is no shortage of guidelines, lists, forums, and horror films who exist solely to scare the bejesus out of help you.

 I wrote this and it was published on McSweeney’s.

 A few months ago, an acquaintance of mine passed away.
 He wasn’t just any acquaintance; he was the best friend of one of my best friends, Leslie, and just a gem of a human.
 She wrote this really beautiful ode to him today and I wanted to share.

 While googling just, you know, stuff, I found this completely useless post.
 Sigh.

 One of my very favorite things when I first started travelling to Texas was Ruth’s biscuits and gravy.
 I had never had anything like it.
 Being an umami girl, it changed breakfast for me forever.

 One of the things I missed most during that 11 year stint was that divine meal.
 And even though I’ve since re-incorporated cow and fish, the fact that I still don’t eat swine means I steer clear of traditional gravy.
 A couple of years ago I was introduced to Pine State Biscuits in Portland and more recently The Wandering Goose in Seattle, both of whom have vegetarian gravies.
 (Pine State wins, btw).
 But since Los Angeles has not yet figured out what they’re missing, I knew I had to figure out a scalable solution to my frequent craving.